-The ingredients include a poached piece of sea bass, Brazilian mushrooms.
-Agaricus (Brazilian) mushroom is used for cancer, type 2 diabetes, high cholesterol, “hardening of the arteries” (atherosclerosis), hepatitis B, digestive problems such as ulcerative colitis and Crohn’s disease, and to reduce side effects due to cancer chemotherapy.
+The main ingredients include a poached piece of sea bass and Brazilian mushrooms.
+Agaricus (Brazilian) mushroom is used for prevention of cancer, type 2 diabetes, high cholesterol, “hardening of the arteries” (atherosclerosis), hepatitis B, digestive problems such as ulcerative colitis and Crohn’s disease, and to reduce side effects due to cancer chemotherapy.
 Other uses include prevention of heart disease, weakened bones (osteoporosis), and stomach ulcers.

 The special one is the sprouted lentils.
 Cooked lentils are a nutritional powerhouse but raw sprouts are even healthier.
 Every lentil is a seed, a plant just waiting to sprout.
 Once that growth begins all the nutrients the plant needs to flourish are concentrated in the tiny sprouts.

 Like all fancy French restaurants, the broth is added at the table.
 As the steaming hot chicken broth is poured into the bowl, wafts of aromatic Oolong tea and angelica roots 當歸 smell permeate in the air.
 The lovage shoots provide the freshness of celery and parsley in this aromatic herb.

 5/ [New spring 年春] Parcels of goodness 除歲餃好

 Lunar new year customs warn against the use of sharp objects during spring festivities, and dumplings should eaten on the first day of spring for good luck, as it is a symbol of auspiciousness and peacefulness and embodies all the hopes and anticipation for the upcoming year.